 I’ve posted many times about the particular brand of homophobia found in some black churches.
 So much, in fact, that probably some readers here have grown weary of hearing about it, and at least one has told me that my anger regarding the subject is a sign of “self-hatred.”
-I’d probably say that my anger stems from my own experience of the phenomenon.
+I’d probably say that my

 I’ve written about black ministers like Willie Wilson, Alfred Owens, and Eddie Long spewing anti-gay hatred from the pulpit, black ministers in Indiana praying for more discrimination against gay people, another black minister who announced he’d ride with the Klan as long as they opposed marriage equality, and about how another black minister turned his back when Dwan Prince’s mother asked for help in the wake of a gay bashing that left her son in a coma and in a wheelchair afterwards.
 And I’ve written about how all of the above effect the HIV/AIDS epidemic in black communities.